cpap7/FattyMenu/README.md

 This repository contains the source code to a little side-project I've been working on while playing Project Synapse.
 FattyMenu is a lightweight, .dll file that can be loaded onto Garry's Mod via manual map injection.
 It uses Direct3D9 render hooks and a hook for EndSceneFn to render an ImGui window in-game.

-# Compatibility
-This menu is confirmed to work with the following OS and Garry's Mod versions:
-- Windows 10, Garry's Mod x86-64 branch
-- Windows 10, Garry's Mod 32-bit branch
-if the .dll is recompiled as Release x86 in Visual Studio.
-Project Synapse shouldn't be played on the 32-bit version of Garry's Mod anyhow.
-- Windows 11, Garry's Mod x86-64 branch

 # Content
 The menu itself contains the following tabs: